 As it stores water, it can easily survive in light drought conditions.
-They can bear with underwatering, but the opposite is in the case of overwatering.
+They can bear underwatering, but the opposite is in the case of overwatering.

 Overwatering quickly engulfs the plant’s health.
 It invites bacterial and fungal growth and root rot to the plant.